 Waiting in line for the opportunity to fork over my hard-earned money.
 I, and like maybe a hundred other people.

 As I have so many times in my life, all I can think is, “Why didn’t I come up with this?”

 It was an October Saturday afternoon, and this was a crazy-busy place because the Roermond complex is a magnet for bargain shoppers such as my family.
 Its location on Netherland’s border with Germany means it draws from several big cities including Dusseldorf and Cologne, Brussels and Amsterdam.
 (Just the number of expats within driving distance is huge!)

 Which is the strategy of London-based developer McArthurGlen Group, developer of Roermond and outlet centers in eight countries including the Netherlands, France and Canada.

-Tip No. 1: From our friends who work at the center – don’t come on a weekend.
+Tip No. 1: From our friends who work at the center – don’t come on a weekend, especially during the Christmas shopping season.
 One employee told us, “Year round, the weekends are crazy.
 It can be 38 degrees (Centigrade) outside, and they still come to shop.”

 In October, there were literally lines out the doors at many of the stores including the 2-story anchor Polo store, which is huge.

 But the longest line by far was in front of the Michael Kors store, a testament to the sustained global popularity of the New York designer’s purses.